jesperschmidthansen/molsim/docs/README.md

 </code></pre>

 molconf generates a system configuration file and a topology file from single molecule files.
-The function saves 'configuration.xyz' and 'topology.mat' for the system; if these exists they are overwritten.
+The molecules are positioned on a simple lattice with dimension Nx x Ny x Nz with a spacing specified by the input variable offset (default is 10).
+Atoms are given random velocities.
+Function saves 'configuration.xyz' and 'topology.mat' for the system; if these exists they are overwritten.

 <p>
 The user must provide the single molecule files.
 The single molecule xyz-file must be on the form